visiontrail/LanguageLearning/English/Vocabulary-Building/Animal-Hard.md

 ## Pets & Companion Animals / 宠物和伴侣动物

-### Cat / 猫
-"This is a cat!
-Cats are soft and cuddly.
-They say 'meow!' and love to nap."

-### Dog / 狗
-"This is a dog!
-Dogs are friendly and loyal.
-They love to play and say 'woof woof!'"

-### Rabbit / 兔子
-"This is a rabbit!
-Rabbits have long ears and love to hop, hop, hop!"

 ### Hamster / 仓鼠
 "This is a hamster!
 Hamsters are small and love to run on wheels!"

-### Goldfish / 金鱼
-"This is a goldfish!
-Goldfish live in bowls or ponds and swim all day!"

 ### Parrot / 鹦鹉
 "This is a parrot!
 Parrots are colorful birds that can copy human words!"